Thursday, June 13, 2019

 Which Version of the Old Testament did Jesus Use?

-Old Testament (OT) translations are based on one of the following three groups
+Old Testament (OT) translations are based on one

 of basic texts, which differ from each other: